quailjs/quail/docs/tests/imgNeedsLongDescWDlink.rst

 .. php:class:: imgNeedsLongDescWDlink

-<p>Any image that has a "longdesc" attribute must also have a corresponding "d-link
+Any image that has a "longdesc" attribute must also have a corresponding "d-link